KatiuscaQ/UFOs/README.md

 ![](https://github.com/KatiuscaQ/UFOs/blob/main/Resources/Calling-the-forceLower-function-on-input-in-HTML.PNG)

 3. Add a text confirming to the user that the criteria inputted was not found.
-In the example below "Los Angeles" was inputted and since there is not information about sightings in this city the message of "Sorry, search not found!" is shown to the user.
+In the example below "Los Angeles" was inputted and since there is no information about sightings in this city the message of "Sorry, search not found!" is shown to the user.

 ![](https://github.com/KatiuscaQ/UFOs/blob/main/Resources/notfound.PNG)

+### Other recommendations for further development
+- Add drop-down menus for state, country, and shape fields.
+- Allow States and Countries to be inputted by their full names in addition to the abbreviations.

+### Visual enhancements
+- The webpage was upgraded from the original by adding a gif in the area below the heading to balance out the site and to make it more appealing, any gif or image could be used in this area (I chose a funny one).
+- The reset button was centered, sized, and colored to match the theme of the webpage.
+- The "Filter Search" title was also altered to better fit site.